-- Stay for at least a couple days, if you can, and take advantage of the return of park hopping.
+#1 Stay for at least a couple of days, if you can, and take advantage of park hopping.

-The Flower and Garden Festival, or really any festival, has been a favorite springtime hangout for locals for quite some time.
-To keep crowds on the lower side, plan to visit on a weekday (minus St. Patrick’s Day and Cinco de Mayo, the official drinking holidays, since you’re basically in a place known for drinking around the world).
+The Disney garden festival, or really any Epcot festival, has been a favorite springtime hangout for locals for quite some time.
+For fewer people, plan to visit on a weekday (minus St. Patrick’s Day and Cinco de Mayo, the official drinking holidays, since you’re basically in a place known for drinking around the world).

-Outdoor Kitchens: Epcot Flower and Garden 2021 Food and Menus
+Outdoor Kitchens: Epcot Flower and Garden 2023 Food Booths

-This year, there are 17 different “outdoor kitchens” available for guests to try, along with festival-exclusive snacks and sips, nestled throughout World Showcase and extending into Future World.
+This year, there are 18 different “outdoor kitchens” available for guests to try, along with festival-exclusive snacks and sips, nestled throughout World Showcase and extending into Future World.
 We’re especially excited for the return of Farmers Feast, an outdoor kitchen living the farm-to-table movement which offers a rotating menu featuring the freshest local ingredients.

 Ready to figure out your Flower and Garden Festival food game plan?
-Keep reading the complete list of Flower and Garden outdoor kitchens and menus.
-Updated menus have not been released yet for 2021, so we included what was on offer in 2020 as reference.
+Keep reading for the complete list of Flower and Garden outdoor kitchens for 2023.
+Looking for even more delicious details, including the full list of menus?
+Check out our Flower and Garden Festival foodie guide.

 Bauernmarkt: Farmer’s Market – Near Germany